Sports video game: Sports games today (2010–present)

 The most popular subgenre in Europe is association football games, which up until 2010 was dominated by EA Sports with the FIFA series and Konami with the Pro Evolution Soccer (PES) series.
 While FIFA was commercially ahead, the sales gap between the two franchises had narrowed.
 FIFA responded by borrowing gameplay elements from PES to improve FIFA, which eventually pulled ahead commercially by a significant margin in the 2010s and emerged as the world's most successful sports video game franchise.

 In North America, the sports genre is currently dominated by EA Sports and 2K Sports, who hold licenses to produce games based on official leagues.
-EA's franchises include the Madden NFL series, the NHL series, the FIFA series, and the NBA Live series.
-2K Sports' franchises include the NBA 2K and WWE 2K series.
+EA's franchises include the Madden NFL series, the NHL series, the PGA Tour series, the UFC series, the F1 series, the EA Sports FC series, and the NBA Live series.
+2K Sports' franchises include the NBA 2K, PGA Tour 2K and WWE 2K series.
+2K recently released TopSpin 2K25.
 All of these games feature real leagues, competitions and players.
 These games continue to sell well today despite many of the product lines being over a decade old, and receive, for the most part, consistently good reviews.

 With 2K & EA Sports' domination and many sports leagues carrying exclusive licences, the North American sports video game market has become very difficult to enter; competing games in any of the above genres, with the exception of racing games, tend to be unsuccessful.
 This has led to a sharp drop in sports-themed titles over recent years especially with arcade titles.
 One of the most notable exceptions is Konami's Pro Evolution Soccer series, which is often hailed as an alternative to the FIFA series, but does not contain as many licensed teams, players, kits, or competitions.
 Another deviation from the norm is Sony's MLB The Show series, which now has a monopoly on the baseball genre after the withdrawal of 2K after MLB 2K13.
 Racing games, due to the variation that the sport can offer in terms of tracks, cars and styles, offer more room for competition and the selection of games on offer has been considerably greater (examples being F1 and the World Rally Championship, and many unlicensed games).
 Sports management games, while not as popular as they used to be, live on through small and independent software development houses.
 Management titles today have transitioned to the very popular fantasy sports leagues, which are available through many websites such as Yahoo.
 Independent developers are also creating sports titles like Super Mega Baseball, The Golf Club, and Freestyle2: Street Basketball.

 Nintendo has been able to make an impact upon the sports market by producing several Mario-themed titles, such as Mario Sports Mix, Mario Golf: Super Rush, Mario Sports Superstars, Mario Tennis Aces, and Mario Strikers: Battle League.
 These titles sell respectfully, but are only available on Nintendo's video game consoles, for example GameCube, Nintendo 64, Nintendo 3DS, Wii, Wii U and Nintendo Switch.